ricdikulous/imx-unity-game-lessons/lessons/13-Equipping-the-NFT-Accessories/README.md

-# Lesson 13: Update the Game to Use NFTs in "Trash Dash"
+# Lesson 13: Update the Game to Use NFTs In Game

 ## Introduction
 In Lesson 13, we're enhancing "Trash Dash" by integrating NFTs into the game's mechanics, shifting the player experience from traditional in-game purchases to NFT-based accessory ownership.